 The Chondola gives you the option for a 4 person chairlift with a safety bar or an enclosed gondola cabin that seats up to 6 up 600 ft to the summit of the mountain.

-There are fewer gondola cabins available (8) and passengers are given the option to wait in a special line or continue in line for a chairlift.
+There are fewer gondola cabins available that hold (8)passengers.
+Guests are given the option to wait in a special line or continue in line for a chairlift.
 The gondola cabins are 32″ wide and 49″ deep and perfect for families with younger kids or the elderly.

 Incredible Dining Views

 The views from the Cliff Top restaurant at the top of Anakeesta are hard to beat!

 We enjoyed a great buffet with an incredible view during our visit.

 We also tried a few of their menu items.
 The “Bucket of Chips” made homemade potato chips, bleu cheese, applewood bacon, balsamic glaze.